Veronica L. Turner: Health care

-Turner introduced legislation in the 2005 legislative session that would limit the amount of patients that nurses could care for.
+Turner introduced legislation in the 2005 legislative session that would limit the number of patients that nurses could care for.
 The bill was withdrawn on March 18, 2005.

 Social issues

 Turner supported the Civil Marriage Protection Act, a bill to legalize same-sex marriage in Maryland, but was unable to vote for it because she had an emergency surgery for a serious illness on the day of the vote.
-The bill passed the House of Delegates by a vote of 72-67 and was signed into law by Governor Martin O'Malley on March 2, 2012.
+The bill passed the House of Delegates by a vote of 72–67 and was signed into law by Governor Martin O'Malley on March 2, 2012.

 In January 2019, Turner voted for legislation to lift a ban on developer contributions in county political races.
-The bill passed out of committee by a vote of 18-5.
+The bill passed out of committee by a vote of 18–5.

+Personal life

+Turner is married and attends religious services at the Ebenezer African Methodist Episcopal Church in Fort Washington, Maryland.